-Speedwell is a plant that inhabits lawns all across the UK.
+Speedwell is a weed that inhabits lawns all across the UK.
 They bloom very pretty blue flowers.

 There are several different types of Speedwell but only two of them cause problems in lawns.
 They are Germander Speedwell and Slender Speedwell.